Want to just get started? Click here to sign up for Nextiva and get an 800 toll-free phone number today.

 There are a few different ways to get started, but they all arrive pretty much at the same point: you give some contact information and Nextiva will contact you to begin the process.

-So, you can either select the plan that has the feature set you need and click Get a Demo (note that only the basic plan has a free trial period):
+So, you can either select the plan that has the feature set you need and click Get a Demo:

 And then provide your name, email address, phone number, and basic company info (name and number of employees).